 Indoor mosquito protection

 The mosquito net is a must during the hot months.
-However, if insects are able to get into the room you are located in, small anti-mosquito devices that run on electricity or batteries are available on the market.
+However, if insects are able to get into the room you are located in, anti-mosquito devices that run on electricity or batteries are also an option.

 Their principle of action is different – both evaporation of different types of preparations and ultrasonic resistance of insects.